Canada Ranks 10th on the Social Progress Index 2022

-The Social Progress Index (SPI) 2022 is a comprehensive measurement that evaluates countries' social and environmental performance.
-It goes beyond using gross domestic product (GDP) as a measure of a country's progress and provides a more complete picture of human, societal, and environmental needs.
-The SPI utilizes 12 categories and 60 sub-indicators to assess the social performance of 169 countries.
+The SPI is one of the world’s largest curations of social and other such data, a comprehensive measurement to evaluate a country's performance in these categories.
+It goes beyond using gross domestic product (GDP) to measure a country's progress and provides a more complete picture of human, societal, and environmental needs.
+The SPI 2024 utilizes 12 categories and 60 sub-indicators to assess the social performance of 170 countries.
 By focusing on aspects such as basic human needs, foundational well-being, and overall opportunity, the SPI accurately represents a nation's overall development and support for its citizens.

-Social Progress Index 2022 – Top 15 Countries
+Social Progress Index 2024 – Top 20 Countries

 - Denmark